chuanisawesome/thimble_breakout/README.md

 # Thimble Breakout RGB Game

-Changed pong to breakout for a compitition.
+Changed pong to breakout for a compitition called MakerSummit at UW.
 Thimble rgb arcade remix